 While composite decking is on the rise, a vast majority of decks in Maryland are still covered with pressure-treated wood.
 And when it comes to structural elements, such as posts, joists and beams, the use of pressure-treated lumber is almost 100%.
 At North American Deck and Patio, almost every deck we build uses some pressure-treated wood elements.
 Is a wooden deck the right choice for you?
-Use this info to weigh in all pros and cons, and don’t hesitate to call us with any questions!
+Use this info to weigh in all the pros and cons, and don’t hesitate to call us with any questions!
+We’ve built decks throughout Maryland including Howard County, Montgomery County, Baltimore, and Anne Arundel County.

 Benefits of Pressure-Treated Wood